kittenlogic/unsupervised-pleasures/_posts/2021-03-21-queer-ai-ultimate-fantasy-043.md

 Have you?

-So?

-You never tell me about your erectile dysfunction shots!
+You never told me about your erectile dysfunction shots!

-And I haven't!

-Ive never even told you about my life with a man!
+And I've never even told you about my life with a man!

 You want a faggot's pittance, just like I want a faggot's life!